paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

       root of an included project and allows overrides of the build settings on an project-by-project basis.

-    * Findbugs (placeholder) tasks, index tasks and clean (placeholder) tasks are added to the project.
+    * Index tasks and clean tasks are added to the project.

     * Build customisations are loaded from the ```cnf/gradle/custom/allProjects.gradle``` file.